mrtool42/UREI-1603-PSU-Replacement-Guide/README.md

 You perform all modifications at your own risk.
 Always insulate all wiring properly, avoid accidental DC shorts, and confirm correct polarity before first power-on.

-Permission is granted to use, modify, and share this documentation freely.
+Feel free to use, modify, and share this documentation!